 The Coq-au-vin, literally “rooster in wine”, is a symbol of French cuisine.
 Though there’s some uncertainty about the history of this legendary recipe, coq-au-vin dates back to Julius Caesar.

 As a sign of intimidation, Julius was sent a rooster as an insult from the enemy.
 It is said that Caesar returned the gesture with an invitation to dinner, and as a main dish had the rooster cooked in wine for them to feast on.

-But enough about history, the coq au vin is a cooked rooster marinated in red wine with bacon, carrots, onions and mushrooms, making this ensemble a very flavored stew and meat.
-It is usually presented with potatoes or pastas.
+But enough about history, the coq au vin is a cooked rooster marinated in red wine with bacon, carrots, onions, and mushrooms, making this ensemble a very flavored stew and meat.
+It’s usually presented with potatoes or pasta.

 The “steak and fries” is one of the most famous platters you could find in a French brasserie.